 A spin off from the popular Man About The House it starred Brian Murphy and Yootha Joyce, as ill-matched married couple, George and Mildred Roper.

-George and Mildred leave their old house after receiving a compulsory purchase order from the Council.
+George and Mildred Roper are forced to leave their old house after receiving a compulsory purchase order from the Council.
 They move to 46 Peacock Crescent in the upmarket area of Hampton Wick.

-Their arrival at Peacock crescent is greeted with mixed reactions by the neighbours.
-Jeffrey Fourmile, a snobbish Estate Agent feels they are bringing down the tone,whilst his down to earth wife Ann welcomes them and becomes friends with Mildred.
+Their arrival is greeted with mixed reactions by the neighbours.
+Jeffrey Fourmile, a Conservative supporting, snobbish Estate Agent feels they are bringing down the tone of the neighbourhood and is greatly irritated by Labour supporting George.
+However, his down to earth wife Ann welcomes them and becomes friends with Mildred.

 In the first series, George buys Mildred a Yorkshire Terrier who she names Truffles.

 Jeffrey Fourmile – Norman Eshley